 Jeph Loeb announced at Comic-Con that a television series about Mockingbird is currently being developed for ABC Family.
 In it, Bobbi Morse will be a freshman in college who is later recruited into a spy organization.
 The proposal for the series was later axed.

-The MCU version of Mockingbird appears in Season two of the show as a major character, portrayed by former Wonder Woman star Adrianne Palicki.
+Mockingbird appears in Season two of the show as a major character, portrayed by former Wonder Woman star Adrianne Palicki.

 She is introduced as HYDRA's head of security, but is later revealed to be a double agent placed in the organization by Phil Coulson to protect Jemma Simmons, a S.H.I.E.L.D. operative posing as a new HYDRA recruit.
 After Jemma's cover is blown, the two women escape the HYDRA facility and return to Coulson's base, where Bobbi is given a spot on his team.
 It is then revealed that she is the ex-wife of Lance Hunter, another of Coulson's new recruits.